 Precautions to prevent seafood poisoning may be needed.

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Consular Travel Advice

-Due to ongoing security concerns and civil unrest, U.S. (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
-U.K. (FCO), Canada (GAC), and Australia (DFAT) advise reconsidering travel (or avoiding nonessential travel) to Martissant, Carrefour, Bel Air, and Cité Soleil neighborhoods in Port-au-Prince.
+Due to ongoing security concerns and civil unrest, U.S. (DOS) advises avoiding all travel to this country.
+U.K. (FCO), Canada (GAC), and Australia (DFAT) have more limited warnings.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country, especially in Port-au-Prince and along routes to and from and in Toussaint Louverture International Airport.
+High risk of violent crime (armed robbery, home invasion, sexual assault, carjacking, and murder) and high risk of petty crime exist throughout the country, (especially around the Christmas holidays; during Carnival; at the beginning of the school year), particularly in Port-au-Prince, Pétion-Ville (Ouest Locality), near the border with Dominican Republic, and along routes to and from and in Toussaint Louverture International Airport.

 Kidnappings by criminal groups occur throughout the country, especially in Port-au-Prince.
-Targets may include foreigners, missionaries, and aid workers.
+Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.